baninaveen/Flipkart-crawl/README.md

 # Flipkart-crawl
-Find Price, Product Name, Images from a flipkart link.
+Find Price, Product Name, Images of a product from a flipkart link.

 example: